-(3) The panel must stay the arbitration unless the panel determines that the stay would result in substantial prejudice to one or more of the parties.
+(3) If a panel has been appointed, the panel must stay the arbitration unless the panel determines that the stay would result in substantial prejudice to one or more of the parties.

 (e) Pre-Filing Certification

 (1) Before or at the same time that the statement of claim is filed, a claimant may file with the Director a certification that it communicated unsuccessfully with the respondent concerning the consolidation of all claims in court prior to filing a statement of claim, in an effort to save the expense of arbitration fees.
 A copy of such certification must be sent to the respondent at the same time and in the same manner as the filing with the Director.